sjmikler/resnets/README.md

 | WRN-28-10 | 36.5M | 4.00 | ? |
 | + dropout | 36.5M | 3.89 | ? |

-**Results from this repository are mostly results from a single run**.
-Some of the papers seem to report best result instead of mean or median one.
-This is not clear sometimes!

 ### Training curves
 All training logs are available in saved_logs folder.
 You can open it with tensorboard and compare them with yours.

 ### Differences:
+I did my best to make this implementation identical to the original one. \
+However there are a few differences which I chose consciously.

-- I use shortcuts of type B (projection) instead of A (padded identity) for ResNets v1
+- I use bigger weight decay - 2e-4 instead of 1e-4
 - Networks are trained on 50.000 examples, whereas some papers use only 45.000 examples
 - I use warm-up iterations for all the networks, not only for ResNet-110 as in original paper
-- Using bigger weight decay led to better results in some of the networks, but I don't show this in the comparision

 With this repository you can easily define and train the networks for other datasets, e.g. ImageNet.